 In order to maximize personal attention, Spectrum courses are generally limited to 18 students per class.
 Master-level instructors emphasize an approach to teaching that underscores student strengths and encourages high achievement.

 CTD is accredited through North Central Association Commission on Accreditation and School Improvement (NCA CASI).
 Students may earn credit for successfully completed honors courses.
-All students who complete a Spectrum honors credit-bearing course with a grade of C- or better may be eligible for either one or two semesters of high school credit.
+All students who complete a Spectrum honors credit-bearing course with a grade of C- or better are eligible for either one or two semesters of high school credit.

 Acceptance of credit(s) at a student’s academic year school depends on that school’s institutional policy concerning the recognition of credit from outside institutions.
 Students who wish to receive credit from their home school for a Spectrum course should discuss this option with their academic counselor or school administrator before applying to Spectrum.

 While academics are central at CTD, student life is also an important component of the program.
 Students develop life-long friendships, engage in recreational activities, and enjoy local events and resources while under the supervision of specially trained residential staff.
+Residential students are assigned to a summer group to maximize diverse cohorts.
+Students share floors, but are roomed by gender.
+Accessible bathrooms are available on each floor.
+Students eat with staff and University community members in dining halls.

 Spectrum students who prefer to reside at home while participating in the Summer Program may choose to commute.
 Commuter students are dropped off and picked up at a central location monitored by Summer Program staff.